taniki/cendres.net/_posts/2014-10-12-dont-blame-the-poor.md

 >
 > Patrick Robbins, [Twenty Things YOU Can Do To Address the Climate Crisis!](http://thischangeseverything.org/twenty-things-you-can-do-to-address-the-climate-crisis/)

 Do not know if this just my sociologist ethos that resurfaces temporarily but there is a lot of strong signals about strenghtening the premises of the hidden class warfare.
 Being part of the middle class, I feel like a duty to forward that kind of message.
-The rest has a lot of food for your mind (specially for all the other kinds of inner self) and is a must-read.
+The list has a lot of food for your mind (specially for all the other kinds of inner self) and contains stuffs that should be remembered.